Alpine & Hiking Region Hochoetz

 If you cover a number of the walks across the Hochoetz alpine region, we will reward you with the Hochoetz hiking badge.
 How?
 It's simple!

 All you need is a card to be stamped at each hut, and off you go!
-Bring us your card stamped with at least five of the hut stamps (from the Hochoetz mountain restaurant, the Kühtaile Alp, Balbach Alp, the Bielefeld Hut, the Acherberg Alp or the Schönblick refreshment stop), and we will be pleased to give you a Hochoetz hiking badge (2.50 euros for contribution towards costs).
+Bring us your card stamped with at least four of the hut stamps (from the Panorama Restaurant Hochoetz, the Kühtaile Alp, Balbach Alp, the Bielefeld Hut, the Acherberg Alp), and we will be pleased to give you a Hochoetz hiking badge (2.50 euros for contribution towards costs).

 Ötztal Nature Park